-Marketers have plenty of opportunities to scale their health and wellness marketing.
-Look to this guide, inspired by trends we’ve seen from our own clients, for putting together effective health and wellness advertising campaigns—from the top five targeting strategies, choosing data brands, and making optimizations.
+Marketers have plenty of opportunities to scale in the health and wellness industry.
+Especially now, as health is at the forefront of everyone’s mind.
+Look to this guide, inspired by trends we’ve seen from our own clients, to put together effective health and wellness campaigns—from the top five targeting strategies to choosing data brands and making optimizations.

-While first-party data is the marketer’s most powerful tool, third-party interest and behavioral data, which are simply data provided by outside data partners, are other options if you’re lacking first-party data or want to complement your first-party data and reach a broader audience.
+While first-party data is the marketer’s most powerful tool, third-party data, which is data provided by outside data partners, is an option if you’re lacking first-party data and want to reach a broader audience.
 (More on choosing data brands and segments later.)

-Instead, offer prospects something of value based on where they are in their buying process, like educational resources or a free consultation.
+We recommend focusing on awareness rather than conversions at this stage of the funnel since customers require multiple touchpoints to convert.
+Offer prospects something of value based on where they are in their buying process, like educational resources or a promotional offer.

-First-party data, which is data you’ve collected directly from your target audience, is your most valuable asset in your health and wellness marketing playbook.
-You can upload customer relationship management (CRM) data to target people who are already in your customer base or collect the user profiles of individuals coming to your website in a data segment for retargeting.
+First-party data, which is data you’ve collected directly from your target audience, is your most valuable asset.
+You can upload customer relationship management (CRM) data to target people already in your customer base or collect the user profiles of individuals coming to your website in a data segment for retargeting.

-Keep in mind there are both contextual category targeting and contextual keyword targeting.
-They’re pretty much the same concept, except that category targeting looks at how the publisher categorizes the website while keyword targeting looks at the keywords on the site.
+Keep in mind there’s both contextual category targeting and contextual keyword targeting.
+They’re similar, except that category targeting looks at how the publisher categorizes the website, while keyword targeting looks at the keywords on the site.

 Geofencing & geoframing

-Geofencing and geoframing are other location-based services that you can use to engage your audience by sending messaging to smartphone users who enter a predefined area or geographic location.
-Say, for instance, a consumer who’s entered your gym or the gym of a competitor who you want to target for an upcoming promotion or special event.
+Geofencing and geoframing are location-based targeting tactics you can use to engage your audience by showing ads to smartphone users entering a predefined area or geographic location.
+Say, for instance, a consumer who’s entered your gym or the gym of a competitor who you want to target for an upcoming promotion or event.

-You can also leverage geofencing to find customers of products or services related to your brand.
-If you’re a gym owner, you may find a high correlation between your gym members and people who shop at Whole Foods.
-In this case, you could use geoframing to target consumers who’ve shopped at a local Whole Foods to reach new prospects.
+You can also leverage geoframing to tap into historical data and find customers of products or services related to your brand.
+If you’re a supplement or a fitness brand, you might notice a high correlation between your customers and people who shop at Whole Foods.
+In this case, you can use geoframing to target consumers who’ve shopped at a local Whole Foods to reach new prospects.

 Nowadays, we bounce between devices.
-We can throw an item in a virtual shopping cart on a smartphone app but check out later on a desktop.
-Instead of targeting users on just one device, cross-device targeting enables you to serve messaging to your audience across all other devices associated with their user profile, making for a seamless experience.
+We can throw an item in a virtual shopping cart on a smartphone but check out later on a desktop.
+Instead of targeting users on just one device, cross-device targeting enables you to serve messaging to your audience across all other devices associated with their user profile.

 Native advertising can position your brand as a trusted expert.
-It works by blending information-rich ads into the context of a web page, usually in the form of sponsored content, to create a seamless experience.
+It works by blending information-rich ads into the context of a web page, usually in the form of sponsored content, to create a seamless experience without disrupting the user.

-Take, for example, a gym owner seeking to generate awareness around their business.
-They could place a native advertisement on a health & wellness website pointing users back to a blog post like, “Maximize exercise performance with these supplements.”
-From there, they could nurture the brand-to-consumer relationship with informative content.
+Take, for example, a brand looking to generate awareness around a line of nutritional supplements or at-home workout equipment.
+You could place a native advertisement on a health & wellness website pointing users back to a blog post like, “Maximize exercise performance with these supplements.”
+From there, you could then nurture the brand-to-consumer relationship with informative content.

-But to note, with native advertising, you need to have a content library, like a blog, to direct users back to your website.
-The creative assets also should be unbranded, neutral in style, and contain only an image and a text-headline.
+Note: With native advertising, you need to have a content library, like a blog, to direct users back to your website.

 There’s an overwhelming amount of third-party data out there, and you’re probably wondering how the heck to choose.
-But don’t worry!
-We’ve got data partners we like and can recommend for these kinds of campaigns.
+But don’t worry–we’ve got data partners we like and recommend for these kinds of campaigns.
 Here are a few examples.

-- BlueKai offers a variety of interest and in-market data segments that allow you target people who are interested in exercise gear and equipment or specific workouts.
+- BlueKai offers various interest and in-market data segments that allow you to target people interested in exercise gear and equipment or specific workouts.

 - Data Alliance offers contextual audience data segments so that you can target users who actively engage with online health content.